 Additional disclosure concerning the Company's general and administrative expenses and resource property obligations and commitments are provided in the Company's consolidated statements of operations and deficit and notes therein.
-The Company does not have any commitments for specific capital expenditures.
-However, the Company anticipates incurring the following expenditures from its available funds over the next year:
+The Company does not have any commitments for specific capital expenditures, as the agreements under which it may earn the interests in the mineral exploration properties are option agreements.
+However, the Company anticipates incurring the following expenditures from its available funds over the next fiscal year: